-Figure 18.
+Figure 17.
 Top: Model view of the OSIRIS Slit Subsystem without baffle, consisting of a Jukebox (on the left in gray), with a capacity of 13 masks and a Charger, on the right in blue, which inserts the mask (in pink) selected by the control on the plane focal length of the telescope (Credit: GTC).
 The MAAT box will be inserted in the Jukebox and occupies the equivalent to 6 masks (see text).
 Bottom: Picture of the OSIRIS Cartridge and focal plane assembly as built.
-In green, red, and brown are highlighted different metal pieces which are described in the text.
+We highlight in color different metal pieces: yellow for the masks edge protection, green and red baffle for mechanical support and as baffle (see text for more details).
 To all effects, the MAAT box will be inserted in the focal plane of OSIRIS when required as if it were another long-slit mask (Credit: GTC).